dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     crooked rivers and crooked men"
   - such a path is useful sometimes.

+- someone who (understands, absorbs, reacts to) the presence of the sets of objectified equilibria that determine, is (wise...)
+  - someone who is free from attachment to and desire for (obtaining, maintaining, altering) any particular set of equilibria is not only fluid, but incomprehensible to Mara (the Evil One)
+    - they become quite literally invisible to even the most (manipulative/deceitful) groups of people, who can't conceive of someone who could not be controlled by desire or attachment
+    - "trackless, he has destroyed Mara's vision..."
+      - footsteps (Kino ep.
+3)

 #### While Visually Similar to The Folding Funnel, The Structure of
       Dante's Inferno Functions as the Opposite, With Infinitessimal Probability of Someone Reaching the End